Linares, Nuevo León

-Linares has a small industrial park and is well-connected to both Monterrey and the Gulf of Mexico via a modern highway.
+Linares has a small industrial park and is well-connected to both Monterrey and the Gulf of Mexico via highway.
 It is also the main gateway to the southern part of the state.

 Linares and its environs are the setting for Sofía Segovia's 2015 novel El murmullo de las abejas (The Murmur of Bees).
 The town is also where the legendary norteño band Los Cadetes De Linares originated from in the 1970s.